okta/okta-sdk-dotnet/MIGRATING.md

 #### What's next?

-In the future releases we will provide support the following features:
+In future releases we will provide support for the following features:

 * OAuth for Okta
 * Extend proxy configuration to env vars, appsettings.json and YAML files